lavingiasa/CSCI201Final/Documentation/Design Document Draft.md

 			+ This method will use the new pulled JSON to update and add new cars.
 If the car is already in the system then it will just update, else it will create a new car
 	+ #####Data:
 		+ ArrayList <Car> cars: This will be the list of cars that are parsed out of the JSON

 + ###MapPanel:
 	+ We did not write this class.
 It displays the map using data from Open Street Maps

 + ###MapGUI:
 	+ This will be the main GUI of the application where everything will happen
 	+ #####Parents:
+		+ This is still TBD: For now it is JApplet, but I think we are going to make it a JPanel
 	+ #####Data:
+		+ MapPanel map: This is the map that everything will be drawn on top of
+		+ JPanel canvasOfCars: This is the actual blank canvas the cars will be drawn of
+			+ The background of this will be transparent/null so we can see the map through it
+			+ This is just an idea any may not work in the end
 	+ #####Functions:
+		+ TBD

 ##Flow of The Application: